+Here’s how I’ve been taking my own medicine on this one.
 Ginger (see below) suggested trying Buddhify, an app that introduces you mindfulness meditation, offering brief, guided sessions focusing on array of interests and circumstances.
 Many of it’s meditations have been helpful to me when I need to replenish my stores of peace, acceptance and resilience.
 I have also scheduled an appointment with a social worker available to patients at GBMC.
 I’ve realized that in addition to writing and to talking with supportive friends and family, I need something else.
 I believe she’ll be able to provide it.

 3. Listen to Your Body.